pkisiel77/databases-in-practice/lang-sql.md

 ```
 SELECT * FROM Customers WHERE Country IN ('Germany', 'France', 'UK');
 SELECT * FROM Customers WHERE CustomerID IN (1,2,10,11);
+SELECT ProductName
+FROM Products
+WHERE ProductID in (37,19,69);

+SELECT ProductName
+FROM Products
+WHERE ProductID in (SELECT ProductID FROM OrderDetails WHERE Quantity = 1);
 ```

+## SQL Logical Operators